Rahul713217/Digital-Signal-Processing/README.md

 # ADC-Data-Monitoring

 This project is designed for monitoring ADC (Analog-to-Digital Converter) data on a Graphical User Interface (GUI).
+The project uses UDP to send data between the client and server, applying noise reduction through filtering techniques.

 Ensure your CSV files contain the necessary data, or that you have a process running that writes data to the CSV files located in the `Data` folder.

+## UDP Protocol

 To install the necessary modules and libraries, run the following command: